Grant Writing

 Paul J. Strawhecker, Inc. performs the following Grant Writing activities to match nonprofits with funding sources.

-The first step in conducting a funding opportunity search involves matching the programs and services of each organization with interests of local and national funders.
+The first step in a successful grant writing effort is conducting a funding source search, which involves matching the programs and services of each organization with the interests of local and national funders.

-The funding goals will be prioritized through cooperation between the executive director, board and Paul J. Strawhecker, Inc. Funding priorities are then matched to opportunities.
-Board members, the executive director and others will review the list to see if any networking possibilities are available.
+The funding goals will be prioritized through cooperation between the organization's staff, board and Paul J. Strawhecker, Inc. Funding priorities are then matched to opportunities.
+Board members, staff and others will review the list to see if any networking possibilities are available.
 Further information will be pursued from this prioritized list through mail requests, phone calls and research.
 If board members or others within the organization have a personal or professional connection to the funder, they may be asked to make an inquiry.

 Taking into consideration deadlines and other factors, a timeline will be created for proposal submissions.
 The organization can put a cap on the number of proposals submitted per month.